Barandis/kessel/docsrc/parsers/seqb.md

 #### Parameters

 * `...ps`: A series of parsers to apply to the input, one at a time, in order.
+* `m`: An optional message to be used as the expected error message in the event of failure, in place of the collected expected error messages of the parsers in `ps`.

 #### Success